-The dog's owner should approach his or her veterinary surgeon and request that the hip radiographs should be acquired and submitted for scoring under the scheme.
+The dog's owner should approach his or her veterinary surgeon and request that the hip radiographs should be acquired and submitted for scoring under the Scheme.
 It is possible to arrange for radiographs of more than one dog to be submitted on the same occasion.
 The following procedure should be observed:

-- a) the minimum age of a dog for submission under the scheme is one year.
-There is no upper age limit - b) the dog must be permanently identified by either microchip or tattoo; - c) suitable arrangements must be made with the veterinary surgeon for the dog's hips to be radiographed; - d) the following documents must be made available at the time of radiography if it is registered with the Kennel Club (KC): - i) the KC Registration Certificate of the dog, - ii) any related transfer or change of name certificate; - e) prior to radiography of the dog's hips, the owner and Veterinary Surgeon must complete the "Owners Details" and "Dogs Details" section of the online submission portal, verifying that the details given in these sections relate to the dog being submitted, that the details are correct and granting permission for the results to be used in the ways specified. - f) The owner must read the declaration and acceptance of terms and confirm agreement.
+- a) the minimum age of a dog for submission under the Scheme is one year.
+There is no upper age limit: - b) the dog must be permanently identified by either microchip or tattoo: - c) suitable arrangements must be made with the veterinary surgeon for the dog's hips to be radiographed; - d) the following documents must be made available at the time of radiography if it is registered with the Kennel Club (KC): - i) the KC Registration Certificate of the dog, - ii) any related transfer or change of name certificate; - e) prior to radiography of the dog's hips, the owner must complete and sign the first section of the certificate (the Owner's Declaration) verifying that the details given in that section relate to the dog being submitted, that the details are correct and granting permission for the results to be used in the ways specified.
+The certificates are provided by BVA.

-NB Once a certificate of HD scoring has been issued for a dog, the dog's radiographs may not be resubmitted for scoring under the scheme other than via an Appeal (see section 6).
+NB Once a certificate of HD scoring has been issued for a dog, the dog's radiographs may not be resubmitted for scoring under the Scheme other than via an Appeal (see section 7).